tadashi9e/gprolog-utf8/README.md

 Description
 -----------

-Almost same as original [GNU Prolog](http://gprolog.org/), additional features are:
+Almost same as original [GNU Prolog](http://gprolog.org/).
+Additional features are:
 - You can use UTF-8 strings in console.
 - You can convert UTF-8 atoms to list of 'Code Point' values (e.g.: atom_codes/2)
 - You can use identifiers which start with wide-characters as atoms.